skippyskiddy/learn-node/README.md

 **For you to do**:

-1. In "eventloop/timer.js", what will be the order of execution?
+1. In "eventloop/timer.js", what will be the order of execution? foo baz foo baz bar(2) bar(1)

 2. How many callbacks will the timers phase queue have after the script is run?
+2

 All I/O operations (e.g., read a file) run in the poll phase.
 The poll phase performs an I/O operation and puts all callbacks associated with the I/O operation in its queue.
 When the I/O operation completes, it executes the callbacks in the queue.

 **For you to do**:
 1. In "eventloop/poll.js", which phase of the event loop will contain callback functions?
 What will they be?
+Poll phase
-2. What will be the execution order?
+2. What will be the execution order? foo done data

 The poll phase is actually a blocking phase.
 If the callback queue associated with it is empty, it blocks the event loop till the earliest scheduled callback in the timers queue.

 **For you to do**:
 1. Run the script "eventloop/poll_timer.js".
-Explain the order of execution in terms of the messages you see in the console.
+Explain the order of execution in terms of the messages you see in the console. attempt to read the file someAsyncOperation - I/O event loop
+101ms have passed since I was scheduled - timer loop, delay from I/O operation
 2. Change "Date.now() - startCallback < 10" in line 21 to "Date.now() - startCallback < 150".
 Will the order of execution change?
+No, the delay will jsut be longer
 3. Set timeout to 0.
 Will the order of execution change?
+Yes

 **For you to do**:
 1. Run the script in "eventloop/immediate.js".
 What order of execution do you see in terms of the messages being logged.
+File read, I/O blocking
+Timeout initialized
+Immediate console log
+Timer phase, time console
 2. Change the script such that the immediate callback runs first.

 The *process.nextTick()* API allows us to schedule tasks before the event loop.

 **For you to do**:
 1. Run the script "eventloop/tick_immediate.js".
-Explain the order of execution in terms of the messages logged.
+Explain the order of execution in terms of the messages logged. main = 0 <- synchronous execution nextTick = 1 <- next tick queue, runs before the event loop Run Immediately = 1 <- runs in the event loop

 2. Run the script "eventloop/tick_immediate.js".
 Why doesn't setTimeout get executed?
+? assume this means 'starve.js'
+It keeps putting processes on the next tick queue, which blocks the event loop
 3. How does the output change if we replace process.nexTick(cb) with setImmediate(cb)?
+It will execute `setTimeout` after the `setImmediate`
 4. Why does the script "eventloop/eventemit.js" not log the event message?
 Change it such that the event message gets logged.
+The event is emited before the listener is attached.

 ## Asynchronous Programming